vidjil/vidjil/doc/server.md

   - for server maintainers: upgrades and reports to a monitor server
 - inbound access
   - through the [VidjilNet consortium](https://www.vidjil.net),
-    the team in Lille may help local server maintainers in some monitoring, maintenance and upgrade tasks, provided a SSH access can be arranged, possibly over VPN.
+    the team may help local server maintainers in some monitoring, maintenance and upgrade tasks, provided a SSH access can be arranged, possibly over VPN.

 ## Docker -- Installation